On Measures of Biases and Harms in NLP

 \begin{itemize}[leftmargin=*]

-\item \textbf{Is the data scraped or generated?
-What are the advantages and disadvantages of the chosen mode?} The data is collected from the U.S. Bureau of Labor Statistics.
-An advantage of this is that the profession categories come from an objective, rather than a baised, source as it is a government document.
-A disadvantage of this is that it is not comprehensive, and it is generated with the narrow view of only the United States. \item \textbf{What is the structure of the sentence, sentence segment, template, or trigger phrase used for data collection?} Two types of sentence structures were used.
-Type 1: [entity1] [interacts with] [entity2] [conjunction] [pronoun] [circumstances] Type 2: [entity1] [interacts with] [entity2] and then [interacts with] [pronoun] for [circumstances] These two structures were chosen because one is more challenging (Type 1) while the other is less challenging (Type 2), and the model is said to “pass” if it has the same accuracy for both types.
-Type 1 sentences are more difficult than Type 2 because they require world and circumstantial knowledge to make coreference decisions, while Type 2 can be resolved using syntactic information.
+\item \textbf{Is the bias measure data scraped, generated, or produced some other way?} The data is created by the authors but the occupation list is collected from the U.S. Bureau of Labor Statistics.
+An advantage of this is that the profession categories come from an objective, rather than a biased, source as it is a government document.
+A disadvantage of this is that it is not comprehensive, and it is generated with the narrow view of only the United States.

 \item \textbf{What are the limitations associated with method of data curation?